 - Certain medications

 - Clogged glands, as a result of an imbalance in the components that make up the tears

 - Injury, radiation, inflammation damage to the tear glands

-- Allergies, year round or seasonal
+- Allergies, year-round or seasonal

 - Prolonged use of contact lenses

-It may be the fact that your staring at the computer for too long, or maybe you have allergies that pop up during the spring.
+It may be the fact that you are staring at the computer for too long, or maybe you have allergies that pop up during the spring.
 Having dry eyes can be very uncomfortable, and while it may be something as simple as the wind blowing in your face, eye dryness can be irritating, resulting in a scratchy sensation in your eyes, light sensitivity, blurred vision and redness.

 It’s also good to note that this problem does tend to become more of an issue as we age.